BenjaminTzudiker/CKD_Database/readme.md

 /usr/local/Cellar/postgresql/10.4/bin/psql
 ```

-Version numbers may be different, and the /usr folder on Mac (most likely located in the root "/" directory, not the "~" user directory) might be hidden by default.
+Version numbers may be different, and the /usr folder on Mac (located in the root "/" directory, not the "~" user directory) might be hidden by default.
 The Mac version for this installation was installed using Homebrew.
 Logging into the database should now look something like this.

 Windows: